MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 ### Task 1 – Create a Mailbox Permission Alert

-1. You should still be logged into your Client 1 VM (LON-CL1) as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. **Microsoft 365 Defender** should still be open in your Edge browser from the prior task.
 In the left-hand navigation pane, under the **Email & collaboration** section, select **Policies & rules**.